Frequently Asked Questions about Annie Oakley

 Frank also had a romantic flair and a sense of showmanship.
 He wrote many poems for Annie, and he taught her how to express her personality on stage and in the arena.

 His marriage with Annie was a partnership in the best sense of the word.
 He was never jealous of her stardom.
 He never seemed embarrassed to be known as "Mr. Annie Oakley", and his friends were her friends.

 Susan Wise Mosey Brumbaugh Shaw

 Annie's mother, Susan Wise, was the daughter of Jacob Wise and Emily Clapper.
-She was born in 1832 in Blair County, PA.
-In 1848, at the age of 16, she married Jacob Mosey who was 33 years her senior.
+She was born in 1832 in Blair County, Pennsylvania.
+In 1848, at the age of 16, she married Jacob Mosey, who was 33 years her senior.
 They migrated to Darke County, Ohio, and made their home on a farm near Woodland (Willowdell).
 By 1865, Susan and Jacob had nine children.
-Catherine died at seven months old and an unnamed boy was stillborn leaving them with seven living children.
+Catherine died at seven months old, and an unnamed boy was stillborn leaving them with seven living children.

 Mary Jane, the eldest of the children, died of tuberculosis at age 15.

 Susan was a good caregiver and helped families who needed a nurse.
 This job included housework and cooking for the family.
 She was paid $1.25 per week, which helped but did not solve the family's financial problems.

 In 1867, Susan married Daniel Brumbaugh, who was 22 years older than she.
 He was a widower whose children were married and gone from home.
 They welcomed the birth of Emily in 1869, but one year later, Daniel died leaving Susan alone with another child and no money.
 Susan continued working in home health care.